djwendo/djwendo.github.io/README.md

 # Wendy Braun

-## Digital Marketer turned Full-Stack Web Developer
+## Passionate About Martech and Developer Enablement

 ### Contact Me: